-This 5.5 hour continuing education (CE) program is designed to be completed at a time that is convenient to you – following registration, you will have up to 16 weeks to complete the program in its entirety and receive CE credit or up to 3 weeks for the non-accredited track.
+This free 5.5 hour continuing education (CE) program is designed to be completed at a time that is convenient to you – following registration, you will have up to 16 weeks to complete the program in its entirety and receive CE credit or up to 3 weeks for the non-accredited track.

 An email confirmation and program access information will be sent to you within 30 minutes of your registration.

 Please watch this short informational video clip before getting started:

 School nurses, social workers, teachers, school counselors and other school and college personnel.
 Parents are welcome.

 To educate school and college personnel on the effects of childhood, adolescent and young adult cancer treatment to improve the learning experience during and after cancer treatment.

 At the conclusion of this program, participants will be able to:

 - Identify cancers that affect children, adolescents, and young adults (AYAs)

 - Identify side effects, long-term and late effects of childhood/AYA cancer treatment